podikoglou/podikoglou.eu/_posts/2024-08-13-transpiling-typescript-to-c.md

 }
 ```

-And this is what the `Method` struct looks like:
+This is what the `Method` struct looks like:

 ```rs
 pub struct Method {